Sandbox: The Music of Mark Sandman

-Sandbox: The Music of Mark Sandman (also known as Sandbox: Mark Sandman Original Music) is a posthumously-released 2-CD/1-DVD set by the former Morphine frontman Mark Sandman, released in November 2004 by Hi-N-Dry and distributed by KUFALA.
+Sandbox: The Music of Mark Sandman (also known as Sandbox: Mark Sandman Original Music) is a posthumously-released 2-CD/1-DVD set of music written and performed by American musician Mark Sandman released in November 2004 by Hi-N-Dry and distributed by KUFALA.

-It contains 31 mostly previously unreleased songs recorded by Sandman and his various bands and side projects: Sandman, Treat Her Right, Hipnosonics, Pale Brothers, Supergroup, Candy Bar, Treat Her Orange, and Morphine.
-None of the tracks on the two CDs are credited to a particular band.
-The accompanying DVD contains videos, interviews, live performances, artwork, and photos.
+The set contains 31 songs on the CDs, mostly unreleased before Sandbox, while the accompanying DVD contains music videos, interviews, live performances, artwork, and photos.The songs are performed by Sandman and his various bands and projects, including solo recordings, song with Morphine, Treat Her Right, Hipnosonics, Pale Brothers, Supergroup, Candy Bar, Treat Her Orange.
+However, none of the tracks on the two CDs are credited to a particular band.

 Background

 After Sandman's death in 1999, remaining Morphine members Dana Colley and Billy Conway, among others, opened up Sandman's home studio, Hi-N-Dry, for public use and started a record label of the same name.
 But when they tried to release Sandbox, Morphine's former label Rykodisc filed a lawsuit, claiming they owned several of the recordings.
-Hi-N-Dry eventually won the case in court, but with no money left to promote the album, it went nearly unnoticed when it was finally released in 2004.
+Hi-N-Dry eventually won the case in court, but with no money left to promote the album it received little notice upon original release.

 According to Paste magazine, "Sandbox frequently extends beyond Morphine’s core sound" – blues and jazz elements combined with rock (2-string slide bass, saxophone and drums) – "highlighting territory Sandman explored in side projects."
 These projects included Sandman's longest-running side band, the horn-driven funk ensemble Hipnosonics (1986-1999); Supergroup with Chris Ballew (the Presidents of the United States of America); and the Jimmy Ryan (Blood Oranges) collaborations Treat Her Orange and the Pale Brothers.